jorgef/engineeringladders/README.md

 The framework has 4 different ladders:

 * [**Developer**](Developer.md): role also known as programmer or software engineer, requires a deep level of technical expertise
-* [**Tech Lead**](TechLead.md): role also known as dev lead, owns the system and requires a unique balance between hands-on development, architecture knowledge and production support
+* [**Tech Lead**](TechLead.md): role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support
 * [**Technical Program Manager**](TechnicalProgramManager.md): role responsible for coordinating and driving to completion initiatives that expand multiple teams
-* [**Engineering Manager**](EngineeringManager.md): role also known as dev manager, is reponsible for the consistent delivery, career growth and level of happiness of the team
+* [**Engineering Manager**](EngineeringManager.md): role also known as dev manager, is responsible for the consistent delivery, career growth and level of happiness of the team

 | Level | Seniority | [Developer](Developer.md) | [Tech Lead](TechLead.md) | [Technical Program Manager](TechnicalProgramManager.md) | [Engineering Manager](EngineeringManager.md) |
 | :---: | :---: | :---: | :---: | :---: |  :---: |